Source: "The DiSC® Indra® Research Report," published by Inscape Publishing, 2003

 From theory to assessment

-About 10 years later, Walter Clarke Associates developed a new version of this instrument for John Cleaver.
+About 10 years later, Walter Clarke Associates developed a new version of this instrument for John Cleaver for business use.
 It was called Self Discription.
 Instead of using a checklist, this test forced respondents to make a choice between two or more terms.
 Factor analysis of this assessment added to the support of a DISC-based instrument.

 The Personal Profile System® (PPS)